Argentine stocks bounce up in Pampa share buyback

 The MerVal .MERV index of leading stocks gained 1.25 percent, bouncing back a bit from a loss of 23 percent over the past three sessions, unnerved by a suprise governmetn plan to nationalize private pensions.

-Shares in Pampa Energia (PAM.BA: Cotización), shot up 8 percent to 0.91 pesos per share after the firm offered to buy back about 4.6 percent of the firm's capital, or 70 million shares at 0.95 pesos each.
+Shares in Pampa Energia (PAM.BA), shot up 8 percent to 0.91 pesos per share after the firm offered to buy back about 4.6 percent of the firm's capital, or 70 million shares at 0.95 pesos each.

 Stock in the company, which owns electrical power distribution and transmission firms, closed on Wednesday at 0.84 pesos each.